-But if you’re new to camping, or just trying to squeeze every ounce of comfort you can out of the experience, here’s some essentials you’ll want to make sure you have packed before you hit the high-clearance road at the edge of town-
+If you’re new to camping, or just trying to squeeze every ounce of comfort you can out of the experience, here’s some essentials you’ll want to make sure you have packed before you hit the high-clearance road at the edge of town.
+Must have car camping gear for your next adventure.

 If you’re tired, you’re not going to enjoy whatever it is you have planned for tomorrow.
 So getting a good night’s rest is essential.
 Whether you’re in a rooftop tent, folding down the seats in your SUV, or going old-school and pitching a ground tent these items will help you have a comfortable, and rejuvenating night-